alphagov/knowledge-graph-search/README.md

 ## Files

 - `app.ts`: the main server file.
-All the `.ts` files in the same folder are server-side code.
+All the other server-side source files in `src/server`.

-- `src/ts/*.ts`: the main browser-side files (some type definitions and utilities are also used server-side). `webpack` compiles everything to `/public/main.js`.
+- `src/browser/ts/*.ts`: the main browser-side files. `webpack` compiles everything to `/public/main.js`.

+- `src/common/*.ts`: TS source files that are used by both server and browser code.

-- `src/scss/main.scss`: the Sass file that `sass` compiles to `/public/main.css`
+- `src/browser/scss/main.scss`: the Sass file that `sass` compiles to `/public/main.css`

 - `public/assets`: fonts and images